 I was diagnosed with Irritable Bowel Syndrome (IBS) in 2014 and use the Low FODMAP Diet to manage my symptoms.
 Since I have completed the reintroduction phase of the diet and have identified my food intolerances, I now personally follow a modified low FODMAP diet.
 All of my recipes are safe for the elimination phase of the diet.

 I started this blog to share recipes and information with others who experience any type of tummy troubles.
 When I was first diagnosed, I found it difficult and frustrating to find credible information and recipes.
 I don’t want anyone with digestive health issues to feel alone or hopeless.
 I hope to prove that you can still eat delicious foods when having food intolerances!

 You do not have to be completely gluten-free on the low FODMAP diet unless you have celiac disease or a gluten sensitivity.
 For example, 1 small slice of white bread is low in fructans.
 However, I make sure all of my recipes are gluten-free because I know that individuals with many different digestive disorders read this blog, including celiac.

 If you have any questions, leave a comment on a blog post or recipe, or contact me via email or social media!

 I know how hard it can be to change your diet and improve digestive symptoms.
 There are not enough dietitians out there who are knowledgeable in digestive health and the low FODMAP diet.
 In 2016 I started my own business so I could help others struggling with poor digestion or other nutrition issues.

 I offer nutrition counselling & coaching sessions in person or remotely (via phone or Skype) to help you improve your health and wellbeing.
-Whether you just want to learn how to eat healthfully or manage a disorder such as IBS I can help!
+Whether you just want help with building healthy habits or manage a disorder such as IBS I can help!
 Contact me to set up a free 10-minute phone consultation, and you can ask me questions and learn more about my services.